 The dumbbell shoulder extension is a classic move to help build muscle mass.
-One of the best postures to do this in is kneeling on all fours.
-Work each arm individually, similar to tricep kickbacks.
+One of the best postures to do this is kneeling on all fours.
+Then, work each arm individually, similar to tricep kickbacks.
 Follow the standard tricep kickback procedure, bending your arm at the elbow and lifting the weight, but when you get to the top, reach your arm up to the ceiling.
 This will give your deltoids a workout as well.

 Cable High Pulley Lateral Extension

 The cable high pulley lateral extension is perfect for shoulder muscle growth, and you can do it in the gym if it has the right equipment.
 This exercise, also affectionately known as “the Wolverine,” involves grabbing opposite pulleys with opposite arms and pulling them down towards your hips.